Dybondzy/COVID_Data_Analysis/README.md

 All code necessary to perform exploratory analysis Most code necessary to complete the machine learning portion of the project README.md

 README.md should include:

 Description of the communication protocols has been removed Cohesive, structured outline of the project (this may include images, but they should be easy to follow and digest) Link to Google Slides draft presentation

-IMPORTANT
-The descriptions and explanations required in the project deliverables should also be in your README.md as part of your outline, unless otherwise noted.
+Note: The descriptions and explanations required in the project deliverables should also be in your README.md as part of your outline, unless otherwise noted.

 Individual Branches
 Requirements for the individual branches follow:

 At least one branch for each team member
-Each team member has at least four commits for the duration of the third segment (12 total commits per person) Machine Learning Model (45 points)
+Each team member has at least four commits for the duration of the third segment (12 total commits per person)

+Machine Learning Model (45 points)
 Students will be expected to submit the working code for their machine learning model, as well as the following: